Reading Time: 6 minutes

 This section describes the range of options for using mobile phone for bush navigation.

-It does not give the ‘how to’ technical instructions on the various functions.
+“How to” technical instructions on various functions are not provided.
 The range of mobile phones and phone apps make this impossible.
-The instructions for any particular function, app or device are readily found on the web.

 Using a mobile phone for navigation